-In addition Richard has also delivered a number of seminars overseas including for: the St Petersburg International Legal Forum; The EU Advisory Mission in Ukraine; Senior Government Officials in the Republic of Uzbekistan; and at an insolvency seminar of Sberbank.
+In addition, Richard has also delivered a number of seminars overseas including for: the St Petersburg International Legal Forum; The EU Advisory Mission in Ukraine; Senior Government Officials in the Republic of Uzbekistan; Sberbank of Russia and other organisations.

 Richard also has significant experience and knowledge in advising clients on innovative funding solutions to enable the funding of claims, as well as a detailed knowledge of the litigation funding market and strong relationships with a number of litigation funders who regularly instruct Richard to both pursue claims on their behalf and to advise on the viability of funding potential claims.

 Richard is a member of R3, the Insolvency Lawyers Association, The British Russian Chamber of Commerce, The British Russian Law Association, The British Kazakh Association, and The Ukrainian Law Association.

 How do you help clients?